Program Details

 Coursework

 Located in the heart of the city, this program offers courses in a wide variety of topics, complemented by tours in and around the city.
 Further immerse yourself in Catalan and Spanish life through an internship.
-On-site staff provide housing, classrooms, study areas, an orientation, excursions, Metro de Barcelona passes, and social and cultural events.
+On-site staff provide housing, classrooms, study areas, an orientation, excursions, and social and cultural events.

 Check the course list for more information and syllabi.